-To Have a Baby Shower Before or After?
+When to Have a Baby Shower: Before or After?

 There is no “right time” to hold your baby shower.
-The best date and time to plan this joyous event is ultimately a personal decision — when it feels like the right time to celebrate with you!
-Keep reading for reasons parents-to-be may decide to hold a baby shower early in the pregnancy, or weeks before going into labor, or why some wait until after delivery when the baby can join the party too.
+The best date and time to plan this joyous event is ultimately a personal decision — when it feels like the right time to celebrate for you!

 Possible Reasons to Have a Baby Shower Early

 Although many expectant parents opt to have their baby showers early on in the third trimester, there are several reasons why holding a shower even earlier than the “traditional” timeframe may be beneficial for you.
 For example, in the second trimester, you’re usually past the morning sickness stage and aren’t feeling overly tired.

 That means you feel up to socializing with your guests at the gathering!
 An early baby shower also gives you plenty of time to buy the items you weren’t gifted from the registry at the shower.
 Plus, you’ll likely still have plenty of energy for shopping.